janus-idp/backstage-plugins/plugins/tekton/README.md

 ## Development

-In [Backstage plugin terminology](https://backstage.io/docs/local-dev/cli-build-system#package-roles), the Tekton plugin is `frontend-plugin`.
+In [Backstage plugin terminology](https://backstage.io/docs/local-dev/cli-build-system#package-roles), the Tekton plugin is a frontend plugin.
 You can start a live development session from the repository root using the following command:

 ```
 yarn workspace @janus-idp/backstage-plugin-tekton run start